 DDR3 SDRAM introduces a new feature "Dynamic ODT".
 In certain application cases and to further enhance signal integrity on the data bus, it is desirable that the termination strength of the DDR3 SDRAM can be changed without issuing an MRS command.
 MR2 Register locations A9 and A10 configure the Dynamic ODT settings.
-In Write leveling mode, only RTT_Nom is available.
-For details on Dynamic ODT operation, refer to "Dynamic ODT" on page61.
+In Write leveling mode, only RTT Nom is available.
+For details on Dynamic ODT operation, refer to "Dynamic ODT".

 The Mode Register MR3 controls Multi-purpose registers.
-The Mode Register 3 is written by asserting low on \overline{CS} , \overline{RAS} , \overline{CAS} , \overline{WE} high on BA1 and BA0, and low on BA2 while controlling the states of address pins according to the following figure.
+The Mode Register 3 is written by asserting low on CS#, RAS#, CAS#, WE#, high on BA1 and BA0, and low on BA2 while controlling the states of address pins according to the table below